Kristen E. Courtney

 Kristen grew up in rural Ontario before moving to Ottawa to complete a Bachelor of Humanities at Carleton University, where she received the Senate Medal for Outstanding Academic Achievement.
 She then obtained her law degree at the University of Toronto, where she was awarded the Arthur and Sonia Labatt Fellowship and the Fogler Rubinoff Prize in Municipal and Planning Law.
 Kristen was called to the bar in Ontario in 2009 and in British Columbia in 2011.

-Kristen then worked for the Parliament of Canada, providing legal analysis to M.P.s and senators, particularly in the areas of natural resources, environmental assessment, and aboriginal law; and then for Saxe Law Office as a contract lawyer while she pursued her other part-time career as a downhill mountain bike racer, racing in national and international events across North America.
+Kristen then worked for the Parliament of Canada, providing legal analysis to M.P.s and senators, and then for Saxe Law Office as a contract lawyer while she pursued her other part-time career as a downhill mountain bike racer, racing in national and international events across North America.

 After many years visiting and living part-time in the Sea to Sky, Kristen was very excited to finally call Squamish home again when she joined Toews & Co. in 2015.
-When not at the office, she can usually be found in the bike park, trail riding in Squamish, or backcountry skiing.
-Kristen also volunteers her time as an executive member of SORCA, and is a member of the Alpine Club of Canada, the Canadian Bar Association and West Coast LEAF.
+When not at the office, she can usually be found skiing, mountain biking, and studying the curious ways of toddlers with her son and partner.
+Kristen is a member of the Alpine Club of Canada, the Canadian Bar Association, and the Women’s Legal Education and Action Fund, and a former board member of SORCA.